-Chuck Berry’s Funeral Was Attended By Thousands Of Fans In A Public Open-Casket Memorial; Clintons Pay Respect
+Chuck Berry’s Funeral Was Attended By Thousands Of Fans In A Public Open-Casket Memorial, Clintons Pay Respect

-Chuck Berry’s Funeral was attended by thousands of fans in a public open-casket memorial at Missouri.
+Chuck Berry’s funeral was attended by thousands of fans in a public open-casket memorial in Missouri.
 He was one of the pioneers of the rock ‘n’ roll genre in the 1950s that has influenced succeeding renowned musicians including The Beatles, the Beach Boys, and the Rolling Stones.
 Chuck Berry died on March 18, 2017, after succumbing to cardiac arrest at his home in St. Charles County, Missouri.
-Musicians and supporters flock at the Pageant Club in St. Louis on April 9 to pay their final respects for the rock legend.
+Musicians and supporters flocked to the Pageant Club in St. Louis on April 9 to pay their final respects for the rock legend.

 Chuck Berry’s funeral information

-Chuck died last month aged 90 at his home in Missouri.
-A public viewing of the open-casket was held on April 9 so ordinary fans and celebrities can pay their final homage to Chuck.
-Situated inside The Pageant concert hall, supporters arrived as early as 5 A.M. just to see the last remains of the rock ‘n’ roll legend.
+Chuck died last month at age 90 at his home in Missouri.
+A public viewing of the open casket was held on April 9 so ordinary fans and celebrities can pay their final homage to Chuck.
+Situated inside The Pageant concert hall, supporters arrived as early as 5 a.m. just to see the last remains of the rock ‘n’ roll legend.
 Chuck Berry’s funeral was attended by thousands of fans as they bid their goodbyes to the late star.

 A long queue gathered as fans waited to pass the open coffin while Chuck Berry’s greatest hits were played on a speaker.
 Some cried at the sight of the musician, others reached out to touch the casket, and one man even knelt down to pray.
 Some of the fans shared their nostalgic moments shared with Chuck before and after he had risen to fame.